davaya/spdx-3-model/classmodel.md

 |   Sequence |  false   |   true    |
 |        Bag |  false   |   false   |

-Complex classes that enumerate fields by identifier and class/type are always unique (Set or OrderedSet) - there must not be duplicate field identifiers within a class.
-There can be duplicate member instances, for example a class with "start" and "end" fields, each with the same value class/type.)
+Complex classes that enumerate fields by identifier and class must have field identifiers that are unique within the class (Set or OrderedSet).
+A complex class may have duplicate field value classes.

-In complex classes with no field identifiers, all members have the same value class/type and the container may be any of the four container types.
+In complex classes with no field identifiers, all members have the same value class and the container may be any of the four container types.

 ## References
+###### [RDF]

+*RDF/XML Syntax*, W3C Recommendation, 25 February 2014, https://www.w3.org/TR/rdf-syntax-grammar/

 ###### [UML]

 *Unified Modeling Language*, Object Management Group, Version 2.5.1, December 2017,